This How to Etch Glass Tutorial will soon be your favorite DIY project!

 Gather your supplies.
 Links may be affiliate links.

-- Glass Item- Choose a glass item that is smooth.
+- Fish bowl or any glass Item- Choose a glass item that is smooth.

 - Paint brush